MOscity/sensor-data-sync/README.md

 set to True to create new settings.ini file for new model (no data synchronization). i.e., if set to True, all "USE_SENSOR_i" will be interpreted as False.

 - MODELNAME_NEW
-ID Name to recognize the model
+ID Name to recognize the model later

 - DATA_PATH_NEW & FILE_EXT_NEW
 Provide valid data path for input datas